-The quote should include a guaranteed turnaround time.
+The quote should include guaranteed turnaround time.
 If the turnaround time will be too late for you, you can specify what you want and the quote will be adjusted.
 It is very important to bear in mind that the quicker the turnaround time, the higher your charges will be.

 Since last minute changes occur all the time, you can’t be too sure that you won’t edit a couple of scenes later.
-While a lot of labs charge full encoding fee to re-encode, a few charge a discounted rate.
+While a lot of labs charge a full encoding fee to re-encode, a few charge a discounted rate.
 It is even better to use this as one of the criteria to select your lab.
-That means you should go for a lab that offers discounted rate to re-encode your movie.
+That means you should go for a lab that offers a discounted rate to re-encode your movie.

 There are several factors that should determine the frame rates of your DCP.
 If you want a DCP that is compatible with all kinds of D-cinema systems, you should shot and edit at 24p.
-Then you make a 24 frames per second (fps) DCP.
-If your main aim is winning an Academy award, it is compulsory to make a 24fps DCP.
+Then you make 24 frames per second (fps) DCP.
+If your main aim is winning an Academy Award, it is compulsory to make a 24fps DCP.

 24fps is also the best if you intend to sell the movie to foreign buyers.
 This is because most of them will demand a 24fps.
 24fps seems to be the established standard all over the world.
 Otherwise, you can go for DCPs that runs at 48, 30 or 25 frames per second.
 It is also good to note that DCPs play in whole figure frame rates.
 If your video runs at 29.9fps it will be converted to 30fps for theaters